Consensys/linea-specification/bls/notes.md

             gas_cost = k * PRC_G1MSM_MULTIPLICATION_COST * PRC_G1MSM_DISCOUNT(k) // PRC_G1MSM_MULTIPLIER;
             where // is integer division
             ```
+            We use floor division to get the number of pairs.
+If the length of the input is not divisible by `PRC_G1MSM_SIZE` we still produce some result, but later on the precompile will return an error.
+Also, the case when $k = 0$ is safe: `CALL` or `STATICCALL` cost is non-zero, and the case with formal zero gas cost is already used in BLAKE2F precompile (@TODO: clarify this).
+In any case, the main precompile routine must produce an error on such an input because it violated encoding rules.
+This holds also for BLS12_G2MSM.
     - BLS
         - coordinate encoding
         - point at infinity